camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/slack.md

 The **Slack Connector** allows you to send messages to channels or users in your [Slack](https://slack.com) workspace from your BPMN process.

-Find the source code of this Connector in our [GitHub repository](https://github.com/camunda/connector-slack).
-Take a look at its latest [releases](https://github.com/camunda/connector-slack/releases) to find an executable JAR you can directly run in a [Connector runtime environment](../custom-built-connectors/connector-sdk.md#runtime-environments) in [Camunda Platform 8 Self-Managed](../../../../self-managed/about-self-managed.md).

 ## Prerequisites

 To use the Slack Connector, a Slack app must be registered with the Slack workspace you would like to send messages to.
 A respective OAuth token needs to be configured as a secret in your cluster.
 Follow [these steps in the appendix](#appendix) to learn how to set this up.